 Alina Manolache is a Romanian filmmaker.
 Her practice stands at the intersection between documentary cinema, artistic research and education.
-Featured by Filmmaker Magazine as one of the top 5 female directors of IDFA 2020, Manolache is an alumna of Visions du Réel, IDFA, CPH:DOX, and other prestigious festivals around the globe.
-She has authored several acclaimed shorts and one feature length documentary (Lost Kids On the Beach), as well as commissioned webdocs for VICE and The Guardian.
-She has served on international juries (CPH:DOX, Mons, Kimolos, among others) and she has been actively contributing as a mentor and guest lecturer at film workshops and in academia.
+Featured by Filmmaker Magazine as one of the best female directors of IDFA 2020, Manolache has authored several acclaimed shorts and one feature, as well as commissioned webdocs for VICE and The Guardian.
+She has served on international juries and has given masterclasses and mentorship to aspiring filmmakers.
+She is a visiting lecturer at Hochschule Design & Kunst Luzern, MA Film, and a member of Documentary Association Europe.

 Alina Manolache’s films investigate collectives and shared experiences, aiming ‘to make visible what happens when individuals breathe the same air’.
 Under this research umbrella, she made award-winning films about her own generation / post-communist youth (Lost Kids on the Beach, IDFA 2020, CPH:DOX 2021), space exploration during Covid (2020: A Covid Space Odyssey, The Guardian 2020), coming-of-age in rural areas (End of Summer, Visions du Reel 2016), life of workers in contemporary art museums (Your Visit Starts Here, Centre Pompidou 2015).
 Her most recent work revolves around science and technology, reflecting on how artificial entities see the human world – I AM HERE (Jihlava, 2020), 3 Dialogues About the Future (Kasseler Dokfest 2022).